State cases pass 100,000 milestone; no deaths reported in South Florida

 The state record for increase is 83 on Tuesday, April 28.
 Twice, the increase was 72 – once in April and once last month.
 In Palm Beach County the record is 17 twice.

 Miami-Dade County has the most deaths in the state with 884.
 Broward has 373.
-In fourth place is Lee County with 149, a rise of 4.
+In fourth place is Lee with 149.

+The 12 deaths reported Monday were Lee with 6, Pinellas with 2 and one each in Hillsborough, Lake, Orange and Seminole.

 With zero deaths reported Monday, South Florida accounts for 1,801 deaths for 57.0 percent of the state total though the population comprises 30 percent.